EMERGING TECHNOLOGY RISK

 - Innovation leads, regulation follows

 As the pace of innovation quickens across diverse industry sectors, it is becoming more complex for regulations to keep up.
-Many businesses and other firms are taking on high-probability innovations as a strategy and reaping the rewards.
+Many businesses and other firms are taking on high-risk innovations as a strategy and reaping the rewards.
 Increasingly, the rapid pace of innovation is fostering the regulatory agenda.

 - Rapid pace of proliferation of innovations